JCharante/-/README.md

 ## Vue.js components

 进来 comes with a set of Vue.js components.
-You simply use insert <jinlai/> as a component on your login/register page.
+You simply insert <jinlai/> as a component on your login/register page.
 There is an `@done` event which calls the corresponding method with a session key.
 That's all you have to do for the UI.
 No more creating a UI for every single application.

 ## API